vincentdar/vincentdar/README.md

 Greetings!
 I am Vincent Darmawan, a fresh graduate from Petra Christian University majoring at Computer Science.
 I am highly interested at combining the power of software engineering and AI to create a scalable AI application.

-I'm currently working on finding a full time job at IT industry, any help will be much appreciated
+I'm currently working as SAP BW Consultant at PT 360 Teknologi Indonesia

 Feel free to reach me,
 <ul>